Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 Return on investment (ROI)

 Let the new equipment provide you with a return ...
-The reason for a new wide-format system is to increase productivity; with leasing, you are in the position to use the cost-saving and increased production ROI to make periodic payments.
+The reason for a new wide-format system is to increase productivity; with leasing, you can use the cost-saving and increased production ROI to make periodic payments.

 FAQs about Leasing Plotters